 You get a certain amount, say £500, and can only play slots and other games.
 Live dealer games and slots with high RTP do not count towards the rollover.
 And then you have to wager 30x the bonus amount.

-The general idea is to calculate how much you are expected to lose during the mandatory period of meeting the rollover conditions.
+The general idea is to calculate how much you expect to lose during the mandatory period of meeting the rollover conditions.

-The choice of the game you’re playing matters, which is why the casino restricts the games you can play using Bonus funds.
+The choice of the game you’re playing matters, so the casino restricts the games you can play using bonus funds.

 Firstly, look at the terms and conditions of the bonus to see what games are allowed.
-In most cases, you’ll be looking for the highest-RTP online slot among those offered.
+You’ll most likely be looking for the highest RTP online slot among those offered.

 As you can see in my RTP table of live games, many games offer excellent RTP and aren’t necessarily on your radar.
 Such as Baccarat, Andar Bahar, 3 Card Brag, Football Studio Dice, Sic Bo, and Spin A Win.
 Have a look for yourself.

-Chances are, one of these games will be allowed by your casino, and you might prefer that game to an online slot.
+Your casino will likely allow one of these games, and you might prefer it to an online slot.

 When you’ve decided on which game to play, you’ve got your RTP.

 Next, look at the rollover conditions and see how much money you have to wager.
-Pay attention to whether the requirements say you have to wager only the bonus amount or the bonus plus deposit.
+Pay attention to whether the requirements say you must wager only the bonus amount or the plus deposit.

-When you have the total wager amount and the RTP, put them together to see how much you’re expected to lose.
+When you have the total wager amount and the RTP, add them together to determine your expected loss.

 For example, if your RTP is 96.50% and the total wager amount is £15,000, the calculation is: